FYI Being Vegan Can Be Good For You

 Here are some weird facts that you didn’t know about veganism:

 The term vegan was created and first used in 1944 by Donald Watson and his five friends, in a movement to remove animal products from their diet.
 Besides that, honey is a constant conflict of interest in the vegan world because it is an animal product.
 However, there are some vegans who consume honey, provided that it is a byproduct of bees who are free to leave the hive at any time.

 What’s more, not all sugar can be consumed by vegans.
 Even though sugar comes from plants, the problem is that sugar needs to be filtered and refined.
 To do that, they would need to use charcoal and in most refineries, the source of charcoal is from charred animal bone.
 As an alternative, vegans use unbleached cane sugar or syrups like agave, maple syrup and commercial sweeteners such as stevia.

 Little did you know, a vegan diet can cause cavities and bone problems.
 Vegans take up a lot of soy and almond milk, agave milk, agave syrup, granola as well as tofu which are high in sugar, resulting in cavities and bone decay.
-Besides, on contrary to popular beliefs, vegan diet can also make you fat!
-The modern vegan diet uses a lot of soy and dairy replacement products and for some, even the use of coconut based products which should be eaten in moderation.
+Besides, contrary to popular beliefs, a vegan diet can also make you fat!
+The modern vegan diet uses a lot of soy and dairy replacement products and for some, even the use of coconut-based products which should be eaten in moderation.